5 Major Reasons Why You’re Feeling Tired All The Time

 Your water habits are one of the most important things to analyze if you’re feeling tired all the time.
-Your brain and nervous system are immediately influenced when you do not drink enough water to the point that you can experience extreme fatigue and headaches simply because you are dehydrated.
+Your brain and nervous system are immediately influenced when you do not drink enough water to the point that you can experience excessive fatigue and headaches simply because you are dehydrated.

 The best advice here is also the easiest one – start your day by drinking at least a glass of water as soon as you wake up and try to stay hydrated throughout the day.
 This will immediately boost your body’s processes, helping you to perform at any activities you have to do.
 Also, don’t forget to avoid sodas and go easy on coffee, which tends to dehydrate you even more.